Disadvantaged Business Enterprise (DBE) Program

 2. Click on Main Menu then on DBE/SBE/MBE Certification

-3. Upload the No Change affidavit and Proof of Average Gross Receipts for the last year
+3. Upload the DOE and Proof of Average Gross Receipts for the last year

 4. Click "Submit Application to WMATA".